bheberlein/chtc-files/README.md

-# CHTC Files
+# Resources for Deploying HyPro on CHTC

-This package provides resource files for image processing on CHTC.
+This package provides resource files & documentation to facilitate image processing with HyPro on distributed computing systems.